Guy Hewitt

-Guy Arlington Kenneth Hewitt (born November 1967) is a Barbadian British Anglican priest, racial justice advocate, and specialist in social policy and development.
+Guy Arlington Kenneth Hewitt (born November 1967) is a Barbadian British Anglican priest, racial justice and diversity, equity, and inclusion advocate, and specialist in social policy and development.
 He held the ambassadorial appointment of High Commissioner of Barbados in London from 2014 to 2018.
 He previously worked with the University of the West Indies, Caribbean Policy Development Centre, Commonwealth of Nations, Caribbean Community, and the City and Guilds of London Institute.